dstdev/base-cluster-docs/docs/jobs/troubleshooting.md

     The interactive job could not start within 6 minutes, and, therefore, was cancelled.
-It is because either the number of available nodes left from all the reserved interactive nodes or out of the 64 node limit per NERSC project was less than what you requested.
-See our [Cori "interactive" QOS](interactive.md) policy page for more details.
+It is because either the number of available nodes left from all the reserved interactive nodes or out of the 64 node limit per     This error could happen if a user has no active SLU project on Aries.
+Please make sure your SLU  account is renewed with an active allocation.
+    Please make sure your SLU account is renewed with an active allocation.

 -   Error message: